eebbann/react-dashboard/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). built with d3 library : rechart used pure css adding redux and built with love

 ## Available Scripts